 Novogen has been granted patents and has additional patent applications pending in a number of countries which cover a family of chemically related compounds with potentially broad ranging and complementary anticancer effects.
-Novogen has granted to us an exclusive licence, with respect to its patent rights and intellectual property know-how to develop, market and distribute phenoxodiol, triphendiol and NV-143 as anti-cancer agents, except in topical form.
+Novogen has granted to us an exclusive license, with respect to its patent rights and intellectual property know-how to develop, market and distribute the isoflavonoid compounds phenoxodiol, triphendiol, NV-143 and NV-128 as anti-cancer agents, except in topical form.